bentbot/Blockchain-Card/README.md

   is different.
 Some stripes only accept numerals while others accept all alphanumeric characters.
   This application converts the two provided keys into data formatted to fit on a magcard.

-  REMEMBER: In no way is this method secure.
+  **REMEMBER**: In no way is this method secure.
 Anyone that scans your magcard can read your private key.

   File Description
   ----------------
-  - GUI.py - the graphical interface that allows you to control the MSR605
+  - GUI.py - the graphical interface that allows you to encode keys.
-  - msr.py - the library that connects to the card reader (mine is MSR605)
+  - msr.py - the library that connects to the card reader (MSR605).

   Using Alternative Card Readers
   ---------------
   Replace the connection line, "msr.msr(SERIAL_PORT)" in GUI.py line ~197, with your new library.
   Update each function to with equivalent function in your new library.
 Important references:
-  - read_tracks 	GUI.py:263
+  - read_tracks 	GUI.py: 263
-  - write_tracks 	GUI.py:313,334
+  - write_tracks 	GUI.py: 313,334